-Spectral sensitivity was tested for A. vesiculosum radiolar eyes under lights-on (Fig. 5A-C) and lights-off (Fig. 5D-F) stimulus conditions.
-Example response recordings at each testing wavelength are shown (Fig. 5A,D).
-Lights-on experiments produced a broad curve with a half width of approximately 100 nm, closely fitting a theoretical opsin curve with λ{max} =508 nm (n=7; Fig. 5B).
-The spectral curve only deviates from the opsin template between 470 and 490 nm, where there is a sharp peak and trough.
-Lights-off experiments produced a narrow sensitivity curve with a half width of approximately 50 nm, which results in a rather poor best fit to a theoretical opsin curve with λ{max} =514 nm (n=14; Fig. 5E).
+Spectral sensitivity was tested for A. vesiculosum radiolar eyes under light-on (Fig. 5A-C) and light-off (Fig. 5D-C) stimulus conditions.
+Example response recordings at each testing wavelength are shown (Fig. 5A, D).
+Light-on experiments produced a broad curve with a half width of approximately 100 nm, closely fitting a theoretical opsin curve with $\lambda{max}$ = 508 nm (Fig. 5B, n = 7).
+The spectral curve only deviates from the opsin template between 470 and 490 nm where there is a sharp peak and trough.
+Light-off experiments produced a narrow sensitivity curve with a half width of approximately 50 nm, which results in a rather poor best fit to a theoretical opsin curve with $\lambda{max}$ = 514 nm (Fig. 5E, n = 14).

-We obtained some unusual results in the time-to-peak for the various stimulus wavelengths for the lights-off spectral responses.
-While the lights-on responses showed the time-to-peak remaining constant throughout the spectral range (Fig. 5C), lights-off spectral responses had an asymmetry in time-to-peak (Fig. 5F).
+We obtained some unusual results in the time-to-peak for the various stimulus wavelengths for the light-off spectral responses.
+While the light-on responses showed the time-to-peak remaining constant throughout the spectral range (Fig. 5C), light-off spectral responses had an asymmetry in time-to-peak (Fig. 5F).
 At shorter wavelengths (below 500 nm), responses are at least 100 ms slower than equal amplitude responses at longer wavelengths.
 This is also evident in the raw response traces shown in Fig. 5D, and in the averaged response amplitude and time-to-peak data displayed in Fig. S2.
-This pattern is evident in lights-off experiments regardless of whether they are exposed to ascending, descending or randomised wavelength increments of spectral stimuli (not shown).
+This pattern is evident in light-off experiments regardless of whether they are exposed to ascending, descending, or randomised wavelength increments of spectral stimuli (not shown).